PCOS is now PMOS – a more accurate name for a complex condition

 Tune in now!

-Whether you’re on a fertility journey yourself or simply curious about embryology, be sure to listen to the podcast episode.
-You can find it here.
+Whether you’re on a fertility journey yourself or simply curious about embryology, be sure to listen to the embryo optimisation podcast episode.

 The real cost of egg freezing – a candid conversation between Dr Nicole Hope and Victoria Devine